onooinc-code/SoulyCorev2/UpdateTrack.md

 - **`ProjectsHub.tsx`**: Overhauled the component to manage modal states and handle API calls for creating projects, adding tasks, toggling task completion status, and deleting tasks.
 The UI now includes buttons for all these actions.
 - **Icons**: Added a new `PlusCircleIcon` for use in the hub.
 - **`SummaryModal`**: Made the modal more generic by accepting a `title` prop and moved it into the `/modals` directory for better organization.
 Updated `ChatModals.tsx` to reflect this change.
+---

+### Update #10: Major Project Cleanup & Refactoring

+**Details:**
+Completed the project stabilization and cleanup plan.
+This major update focused on eliminating technical debt, resolving structural inconsistencies, and removing all deprecated and unused files from the codebase.
+The primary goal was to create a clean, stable foundation for future development.

+**Modified Files:**
+- `UpdateTrack.md`
+- `BugTrack.md`
+- Numerous files were deleted across the project.

+**Changes Made:**
+- **File Deletion**: Removed over 60 empty, duplicated, or obsolete files, including old documentation, demo HTML files, and placeholder components.
+This significantly reduces the project's footprint and improves clarity.
+- **Bug Fixes**: Confirmed that all critical compilation errors (TypeScript type errors, incorrect import paths, React `key` prop issues) identified in the initial review have been resolved.
+- **Documentation**: Added a detailed entry to `BugTrack.md` documenting the file structure issues and the cleanup process.